Parenting Basics 101

 - The allowance should not be revoked except in cases of seriously poor spending choices, and then only until an understanding can be reached between you

 - Make the child responsible for purchasing certain luxuries with their allowance - special clothing, sports equipment, snacks, toys, etc.

-- Teach the concept of saving for larger purchases
+- Teach the concept of saving or investing for larger purchases

 - Money can be earned for "extra" one-time jobs that aren't their regular chores - until they are old enough to go out and get a part time job on their own.